 The water source was managed under the rules and requirements set out in the Water Sharing Plan for the NSW Border Rivers Regulated River Water Source 2009 for the entirety of the reporting period.
-This water sharing plan commenced on 1 July 2009 and will remain active until 30 June 2019.
+This water sharing plan commenced on 1 July 2009.
+The plan was extended on 28 June 2019 (Government Gazette No 66) and will be in place until a replacement management plan commences or 30 June 2021 (whichever occurs sooner).
 The water sharing plan was produced to meet the water management principles outlined in the Water Management Act 2000.